adamwathan/bootforms/readme.md

-> This package is not actively maintained.
-If you use it on any of your projects and are interested in taking over the package, shoot me an email at adam at adamwathan dot me.
+> **Important: This package is not actively maintained.** If you use it on any of your projects and are interested in taking over the package, shoot me an email at adam at adamwathan dot me.

 BootForms
 ===============